Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - there are 2 types of leisure time sets: ones with English recordings (15 and 30 minutes (the time of recoding process itself does not count)) and ones without it (10, 15 and 30 minutes).
 The first ones will cost less and will offer more time.
 - I get a 50% of price if I use a set of time between Pomodoros.
 - I have to write down the exact set and a time period before using it (it is necessary for more conscience).
-- There is a penalty for forgetting the previous rule or note stopping in the stated time.
+- There is a penalty for forgetting the previous rule or not stopping in the stated time (I have to do it within 30 seconds)

 An opportunity to show some gratitude:
 - I was helping my father.
 This time we were doing a type of work, that I find to be really necessary to be done.